allisonchen23/food_for_thought/food_in_food_for_thought/_posts/2019-08-25-chia_seed_pudding.markdown

 ### Instructions

-1. Scoop chia seeds into a cup and pour almond milk
+1. Scoop the chia seeds into a cup and pour almond milk
 2. Stir well for about 1-2 minutes or until all chia seeds are coated and dispersed in milk
 3. Cover and refrigerate overnight (at least a few hours)